Citizenship By Investment - RIF Trust

 Donations are usually made to official funds, which the government uses to develop the country.
 In some cases, a government may create an ad hoc fund to combat a capital crisis or natural disasters, such as the St Kitts and Nevis Hurricane Relief Fund, which was a temporary route to citizenship with a lesser donation than the then normal Sustainable Growth Fund due to the country having to quickly rebuild after a devastating hurricane season.

-2. Real-estate investments
+2. Real estate investments

 Investing in real estate is one of the most popular routes to obtaining citizenship.
 Most countries have a real estate option, and many of them allow you to choose between either buying actual property or shares in luxury resorts.